cdarwin/zmk-ble_chiffre-module/README.md

   self:
     path: config
 ```

-Once you have the module added to your west.yml you can then build firmware as if it was in your config's board directory or in ZMK main.
+With these changes you can then build firmware as if it was in your config's board directory or in ZMK main.